 It is the responsibility of the grant recipient to ensure that all necessary permits are obtained and any other pre-project requirements such as PA One-Call are met.
+It is the responsibility of the conservation district to document that the PA One-Call is made for the DGLVR project by including the PA One-Call serial number in the DGLVR Project file.
 For more details on permits and other requirements, refer to Chapter 8.